shadowed1/Chard/README.md

 <br>

-### About Chard:
+### About Chard (*Chrome-Arch Development*):

 <br>

 - Run Linux Apps with GUI support natively inside ChromeOS with GPU acceleration!
-- This is either a Gentoo Stage3 or Arch bootstrap chroot that builds an independent Linux environment in a semi-sandboxed environment.
+- This is either an Arch or Gentoo Stage3 chroot that builds an independent Linux environment in a semi-sandboxed environment.
 - Automated install will build everything needed with full hardware detection.
 - *Chard is in early development.
 Bug reports, suggestions, and ideas are greatly appreciated.*